Best Restaurants In Maui: Where To Eat by Area, Budget, And Occasion

 Location: Multiple Spots on Maui | Type: Shave Ice (Classic Local Dessert) | Price: $

-Ululani’s is Maui’s iconic shave ice stop, known for ultra-fluffy ice and a huge flavor selection across multiple locations.
+Ululani’s is Maui’s iconic shave ice stop, known for ultra-fluffy ice and a huge selection of flavors across multiple locations.
 It’s the perfect cooldown after the beach (and an easy win with kids).
-Lines build later in the day, so go earlier if you want the quickest stop.
+It ranked No. 1 in HAWAIʻI Magazine’s Maui readers’ awards for shave ice and also took Gold for Best Shave Ice in the 2025 ʻAipono Awards.

 • Best For: Cooling down after the beach, kid-friendly treats, an easy Maui "must-do."